dukersss13/earnest_llm/README.md

 Finally, go ahead and click run on **main.py** or run **python3 main.py** in your terminal and enjoy!

 ### Earnest in Action
+Start by providing the link to your desired document and Earnest can start answering or retrieve any key information related to the document immediately.
+Earnest was also prompted to provide the pages the information is retrieved from so you can double check the information provided.
+This is served as guardrails against LLM hallucination.
 ![image](https://github.com/user-attachments/assets/c6082b79-9fe3-4700-8e14-5e6c581d7234)